-By the late 1960s, Seiko produced the Astron, which was the first production watch with a quartz-powered movement.
+By the late 1960s, Seiko produced the Seiko Quartz Astron, which was the first production watch with a quartz-powered movement.
 Some consider this the beginning of the quartz crisis, which swallowed many mechanical watch manufacturers whole and allowed the industrious Japanese market to thrive.
 The year 1965 also saw the release of the first Japanese dive watch, designed for use by the 8th Japanese Antarctic Research Expedition (talk about a badass skill, eh?).

 As time would continue, Seiko would be at the forefront of many more firsts, including the world’s first dive watch with a titanium case, the world’s first TV watch, the world’s first voice recording watch, and even the first watch with accessible computer functions.

-That’s enough on the company story, but it serves to explain its long and rich history.
+That’s enough of the company story, but it serves to explain its long and rich history.

 Is Seiko a Good Brand of Watch?
 Quality, Price Point, and Styling

 There are quite a number of factors that determine whether or not a watch company can be considered “good.”
 Their build quality, pricing, and styling are all important considerations.
 Without nailing all three of those areas, it’s just another watch company.
 Let’s see how the different types of watches Seiko makes do in each.